manwar/python-guide/unit-testing.md

     --ignore: specfiy the directory path to ignore when discovery tests
     --maxfail: Specify the maximum fails before the test stops

 Let's do some test run.
-For that we created 3 test files as below
+For that we created 3 moduless as below

     # test_file_1.py
     import pytest